valbuildr/gta-checklist/README.md

 # gta-checklist

-A website to track you progress in different GTA games.
+A website to track your progress in different GTA games.

 All data is saved to cookies and not tracked externally.